SivakumarParthiban/Spring5samples/README.md

 This sample was created using

-- Spring Data JPA
+- Spring Data JPA module
-- Lombok
+- Lombok library
-- Thymeleaf
+- Thymeleaf view library